andkret/Cookbook/sections/08-InterviewQuestions.md

       - Optimize data shuffling by partitioning data effectively.
       - Use caching mechanisms to reduce latency.
       - Ensure proper resource allocation and scaling to handle large data volumes.

-These questions delve into various aspects of data engineering with Python, including tools, techniques, and best practices for managing and processing data efficiently.